 Do you have black mold in your shower that just won’t budge?

 I recommend using a cleaning spray that contains bleach.
 My favorite is Cillit Bang Power Cleaner Bleach & Hygiene.
 Or any cleaning spray that contains bleach should work too.
+It's brilliant for cleaning the grout.
 My shower looked new again after I used it.

 All you need to do is spray the area and leave it to work for a few minutes.
 I found I didn’t need to rinse, but you can if you want to.